Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Scanning probe microscopes

-Scanning probe microscope allows you to get an image from an object by examining it with a special probe.
-The result is a three-dimensional image, with accurate data on the characteristics of objects.
-This equipment has a high resolution.
+Scanning probe microscope allows you to obtain an image from an object by examining it using a special probe.
+The result is a three-dimensional image with accurate data on the characteristics of objects.
+This equipment has high resolution.
 This is a relatively new equipment that was created several decades ago.
 Instead of a lens, these devices have a probe and a system for moving it.
-The image obtained from it is registered by a complex system and recorded, after which a topographic picture of enlarged objects is created.
+The image obtained from it is registered by a complex system and recorded, after which a topographical picture of the enlarged objects is created.
 The probe is equipped with sensitive sensors that respond to the movement of electrons.
-There are also probes that work according to the optical type by increasing due to the installation of lenses.
+There are also probes that operate optically by magnifying them due to the installation of lenses.

-Probes are often used to obtain data on the surface of objects with complex relief.
-Often they are lowered into a pipe, holes, as well as small tunnels.
-The only condition is that the diameter of the probe corresponds to the diameter of the object under study.
+Probes are often used to obtain data on the surface of objects with complex terrain.
+They are often lowered into pipes, holes, and small tunnels.
+The only condition is that the diameter of the probe matches the diameter of the object being studied.

 This method is characterized by a significant measurement error, since the resulting 3D picture is difficult to decipher.
 There are many details that are distorted by the computer during processing.
 The initial data is processed mathematically using specialized software.